solacese/.github/profile/README.md

 ## Hi there 👋 Welcome to the Solace SEs repo!

-This repo has POC projects and demos
+This repo has POC projects and demos.

 **To get started:**